hanshuebner/simple-basex/README.md

 be collected by callbacks, or by the way of events emitted by the client session object.

-A example might look like this:
+An example might look like this:

 ```javascript
 var basex = require('simple-basex');